-33 Financial risk management
+34 Financial risk management

 The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and price risks which may adversely impact the fair value of its financial instruments.
-The Company has a risk management committee which covers risks associated with the financial assets and liabilities.
-The focus of risk management committee is to assess the unpredictability of the financial environment and to mitigate potential adverse effects on the financial performance of the Company.
+The Company has a risk management policy which covers risks associated with the financial assets and liabilities.
+The Board of Directors focus to assess the unpredictability of the financial environment and to mitigate potential adverse effects on the financial performance of the Company.